 More

 Amidst the global love for all things mobile—smartphones and tablets, the good old computers (desktops and laptops) still hold a strong ground.
 The wider screens, higher storage capacity, and new-gen processor speeds—who doesn’t love all these features?
 But are desktops and laptops less prone to unauthorized access?
 Indeed their bigger size is a decisive factor in the lower lost or stolen probabilities of these computer devices than their mobile counterparts.
-Yet, it’s important for individuals and businesses to know how to prevent unauthorized computer access.
+Yet, individuals and businesses need to know how to prevent unauthorized computer access.

 Preventing Unauthorized Computer Access